suma-project/Suma-Vagrant/README.md

 3. From a terminal application, type `vagrant up` from the Suma-Vagrant directory and hit the `Return` key.
 4. Visit [http://localhost:19679](http://localhost:19679) in your web browser.

+> Parallels is also a supported provider, and can be selected by executing `vagrant up --provider=parallels` in step 3 above.

 ## Configuration

 To modify your Suma configuration, just edit the files in the `config` directory.